Everyone experiences life's ups and downs. But for people with depression, the downs stick around — and can feel overwhelming.

 SSRIs and SNRIs are believed to work by affecting the levels of brain chemicals called neurotransmitters — like serotonin and norepinephrine — that are involved in regulating mood, anxiety and thinking.

-Here, Pollack addresses some common concerns people may have about antidepressants.
+Here, we address some common concerns people may have about antidepressants.

 1. Antidepressants will change my personality.